The Samurai District of Kanazawa: Nagamachi

-Follow the water along Seseragi Street until you come to the Dutch street lamps with signs pointing to 長町武家屋敷, Nagamachi Buke-yashiki.
-Literally meaning “the long samurai residence neighborhood,” this samurai district was home to high and mid-ranking samurai soldiers of Edo-era Kanazawa.
-It’s also an easy walk from both the Tatemachi shopping promenade and the western geisha district.
+Literally meaning “the long samurai residence neighborhood of Nagamachi,” Nagamachi Buke-yashiki was home to high and mid-ranking samurai soldiers of Edo-era Kanazawa and is currently home to three of Kanazawa’s five samurai museums.
+It’s also an easy walk from both Kaname Inn Tatemachi and the western geisha district of Nishi Chaya Gai.

-The tawny stone and mud walls that line the streets make a fortress of the neighborhood itself.
+The tawny stone and mud walls that line the streets turn the neighborhood into a fortress.
 Each gate to the residences behind these walls is carefully constructed to close quickly and securely in the event of an attack.

-The walls are famously layered with sheets of rice straw in winter, called komogake (薦掛け), to protect the outer coating from harsher snow storms.
+The walls of the Samurai District are famously layered with sheets of rice straw in winter to protect the outer coating from harsher snow storms.
 Their appearance in early December indicates that winter is nearly here.

 Both private and public gardens pepper the neighborhood.
 If the weather is good, some residents open up their private garden areas during daylight hours.
 Stroll through an old samurai’s backyard and take a peak inside windows at the finely preserved homes.

 As the cobblestone street comes to an end, it meets with another moat-lined road running parallel to Seseragi Street.
 These moats both protected the samurai district and supplied water to Kanazawa Castle from the nearby Sai River.
 Today, they serve as reservoirs and drains, maintaining the river’s water level to prevent flooding during Hokuriku’s rainier seasons.
 The one in the heart of Nagamachi is the Ohno-sho Waterway, the oldest in the castle town, constructed around 1590.